 Whether at sea, or onshore, in Oslo, Houston, or somewhere in the Southern Ocean, our people define who we are.
 Their skills and dedication continue to drive us ever forward.

 The epitome of cool, calm, collected, and with decades of sea - faring experience, what Hans Jan Leithe doesn’t know about krill fishing, well, probably isn’t worth knowing.
-He will captain Antarctic Endurance for its debut fishing season.
-In this post we will get to know Leithe through a series of questions:
+In this post we will get to know Leithe, the captain of Antarctic Endurance, through a series of questions: